merenbach/project/README.md

 # README for Project

+## Troubleshooting

+### Permissions

+Error rebuilding the Haystack index?
+Maybe the `media` directory isn't owned by the server user (e.g., maybe it is owned by `root` instead of `www-data`).

+### Memcached

+- Please ensure that the memcached path is set correctly in settings.py.
+- This may (or may not) be `unix:/var/run/memcached/memcached.pid` on CentOS
+- This appears to actually be `unix:/var/run/memcached.pid` on Debian, something that I failed to discover for about a month.

+### Configuration for MarsEdit

+Use XML-RPC posting with aid of use MovableType *API*.
+Select MovableType as blogging system for use of tags.

 ## Django compressor

 We make use of a module from the dev branch.
 This should be removed once it is integrated into the core.